Since 2017, the philosophy of the High Performance team is:

 As the player matures and is aligned with their personal interests and potential, different training options and possibilities arise.
 Initially in their club environment, then extending to their region and ultimately moving up to national and international level.

-The High Performance team’s aim by the end of 2020 is to:
+The High Performance team’s aim is to:

 - Have a consistent high performance environment existing across New Zealand’s three major cities - Auckland, Wellington, Christchurch (these cities have suitable indoor-outdoor facilities)